ZhiminXu/OSGThreadPool/README.md

 1. Add source file into your project.
 2. Write your own osg::Operation.
-2. Create a threadpool, add your operation, and wait for completion.
+2. Create a threadpool, add your operations, and wait for completion.

 # Example